Data RecoveryHow to Back Up Computer

 2. Install the cloud storage software on your computer.

-3. Choose the files that you want to back up and drag them into the cloud storage folder on your computer.
+3. Choose the files you want to back up and drag them into the cloud storage folder on your computer.

 4. Wait for the files to sync to the cloud storage server.